By Vince Cooper

 After attending Laird Street School (on the same street he was born) he left home and voluntarily entered the Albert Memorial Industrial Borstal, an ‘institute for delinquents’ primarily because, run by a Scot, it had excellent football facilities.
 He had to lie to his schoolmates that he was in for stealing as they wouldn’t have believed anyone would attend of their own free will.

-Schoolboy Dixie
+Schoolboy Dixie front and centre

-Dean left school at 14-years-old in 1921 and was immediately found work at Wirral Railway by his dad who was now working there.
+Dean left school at 14 in 1921 and was immediately found work at Wirral Railway by his dad who was now working there.
 Whilst working shifts limited his chance of football practice he quickly found his way into the works team.

-In his second season he travelled to the North East with his team to play Ashington.
-He was taken to St James’ Park on the morning of the match where unknown to him, the Tranmere secretary had arranged for representatives of Newcastle United, Aston Villa, Chelsea, Arsenal and Birmingham City to be present, each wanting to talk to Bill about joining them.
-The 17-year-old rejected them all, preferring to wait for the call from Goodison Park although it is intriguing to wonder what might have happened had he gone to the North East and linked up with Hughie Gallacher.
+In his second season with the club – 1924-25 – he travelled to the North East with his team to play Ashington.
+He was taken to St James’ Park on the morning of the match where unknown to him, the Tranmere secretary-manager Bert Cooke had arranged for representatives of Newcastle United, Aston Villa, Chelsea, Arsenal and Birmingham City to be present, each wanting to talk to Bill about joining them.

 One incident during his time at Prenton Park stood out for Dean.